- When do you begin accepting applications?

 What is the duration of the program?

-Approximately four years, whether or not a student enters the Krannert Doctoral Program with a master's degree.
+Approximately four to five years, whether or not a student enters the Krannert Doctoral Program with a master's degree.

 How can I learn more of the Krannert faculty and their research interests?